ManishMothi/CS4100FinalProject/README.md

 ## Usage Instructions

-1. You will be automatically redirected to `http://localhost:3000/AudioRecorder`.
+1. You will be automatically redirected to `http://localhost:3000/AudioRecorder` within 20 seconds.
 2. Press the "Record" button and talk about your day for 20 seconds.
-3. After recording, you will be redirected to the MBTI Prediction Page in approximately 10-15 seconds.
+3. After recording, you will be redirected to the MBTI Prediction Page in approximately 30 seconds.

 ---

-## File Structure
+## High Level File Structure

     .
     ├── app/